Time of Troubles: Cultural allusions

 Russian and Polish artists have painted a number of works based on the period.
 Chester Dunning, in his 2001 book Russia's First Civil War: The Time of Troubles and the Founding of the Romanov Dynasty, wrote that modern Russia began in 1613 with the founding of the Romanov dynasty.

+On 4 April 2024, Smuta was released, a Russian action role-playing game set during the Time of Troubles.